Complex Hadamard Matrices and Strongly Regular Graphs: Introduction

 If every entry of an $n\times n$ type~II matrix $W$ has absolute value $1$, then (\ref{TypeII}) is equivalent to

 In this case, $W$ is a {\sl complex Hadamard matrix}.
 Two complex Hadamard matrices are {\sl equivalent} if they are type~II equivalent.

+Complex Hadamard matrices are natural generalization of (real) Hadamard matrices.
+Goethals and Seidel determined that the strongly regular graphs, which contain (real) Hadamard matrices in their adjacency algebras, are either of Latin square type and of negative Latin square type \cite{MR0282872}.
+In this paper, we show that there are only three more families of parameters for which the strongly regular graphs give complex Hadamard matrices, see Theorem~\ref{Thm_FlatSRG}.
+In Section~\ref{cover}, we see that the situation is different for distance regular covers of the complete graph.
+There are only finitely many such graphs that give complex Hadamard matrices.

 Apart from being a generalization of (real) Hadamard matrices, complex Hadamard matrices have applications in quantum information theory, operator theory and combinatorics, see \cite{MR2244963}, \cite{MR98k:46087} and \cite{MR2460230}.
+In particular, the transition operator of the continuous-time quantum walk of a graph $X$ on $v$ vertices is $e^{-i t A}$, where $A$ is the adjacency matrix of $X$.
+We say $X$ admits {\sl instantaneous uniform mixing at time $\tau$} if

+is a complex Hadamard matrix.
+Using Theorem~\ref{Thm_FlatSRG} in this paper, Godsil et al.~determined all the strongly regular graphs that admit uniform mixing in \cite{MR3691539}.

 Researchers are interested in finding infinite families of complex Hadamard matrices, as well as the classification of complex Hadamard matrices of small sizes.
+For instance, Ikuta and Munemasa discovered complex Hadamard matrices from a family of 3-class association scheme \cite{MR3349366}, containing the line graph of the Petersen graph which is also mentioned in Section~\ref{cover}.

-In \cite{MR2065675}, \Dita\ described a construction of complex Hadamard matrices that generalizes the Kronecker product.
-Many known parametric families of complex Hadamard matrices in \cite{MR2244963} result from \Dita's construction.
-The complex Hadamard matrices obtained in this paper, with the exception of a few, do not arise from \Dita's construction \cite{Chan_Dita}.
+Given a type-II matrix $W$, Nomura's construction gives the Bose-Mesner algebra $\nomw$ of an association scheme.
+In \cite{MR1958007}, Hosoya and Suzuki showed that $\dim \nomw \geq 3$ when $W$ is type II equivalent to a generalized tensor product.
+Many known parametric families of complex Hadamard matrices \cite{MR2244963} result from \Dita's construction given in \cite{MR2065675}, which is a special case of generalized tensor product.
+In Section~\ref{Nomura}, we show that $\dim \nomw=2$ for the complex Hadamard matrices obtained in this paper, with the exception of a few.
+Hence they do not arise from \Dita's construction.

-Goethals and Seidel determined that the strongly regular graphs, which contain (real) Hadamard matrices in their adjacency algebras, are either of Latin square type and of negative Latin square type.
-In this paper, we show that there are only three more families of parameters for which the strongly regular graphs give complex Hadamard matrices.
-The situation is different for distance regular covers of the complete graph.
-There are only finitely many such graphs that give complex Hadamard matrices.